 There’s nothing like travel to spark inspiration.
 Jump on a plane and spend a few days in Paris, Florence, or Copenhagen.
 New cultures, unusual sights, fresh tastes, and unfamiliar smells can be the quintessential cure for boredom– and the perfect stimulus for inspirational photography ideas.

 What?
 Don’t have the money or time for an adventurous European getaway?
 Fair enough.
-Not many of us have the financial resources or the free time for serious travel whenever our creative juices run dry.
+Not many of us have the financial resources or free time for serious travel whenever our creative juices run dry.
 When you have a tight budget check out our list of 20 inspiring travel Instagram accounts.

 Instead, how about visiting an area of your town that you’ve never explored?
 Or consider visiting another nearby city or town.
 New and inspiring places can be close at hand as well as across the world.
 With a little effort, you can find undiscovered beauty and adventure– the kind that can lead to a magical, inspirational moment.